Email sent successfully!

 Children adopted from abroad come from diverse cultural backgrounds and living conditions.
 For this reason, prospective adoptive families should request a comprehensive medical evaluation of their adoptive child and be aware of the unique medical, nutritional, environmental, and psychological issues such children may face.
 NOTE: The medical examination required by the Department of State for the child's immigrant visa is NOT a comprehensive evaluation.

 All immigrants, including adopted children, undergo a physical examination by a doctor who has been approved by the Department of State.
 The U.S. Embassy or Consulate can provide a list of such physicians, called "panel physicians," within the foreign country.

 The medical examination focuses primarily on detecting certain serious infectious or contagious diseases, or medical disabilities that may be a basis for visa ineligibility.
 It consists of a brief physical exam and a medical history.
-A chest X-ray for tuberculosis and blood tests for syphilis and HIV are required for immigrants 15 years of age and older.
+A chest X-ray for tuberculosis and blood test for syphilis are required for immigrants 15 years of age and older.
 Applicants younger than 15 are tested only if there is reason to suspect any of these conditions.

 If the panel physician or the consular officer learns that the child has a serious condition or disability that affects visa eligibility, the parents will be notified.
 The consular officer will also confirm that the parents are aware of any medical or developmental conditions noted by the panel physician.
 If a child is found to have any of these illnesses or disabilities (generally referred to as "ineligibilities"), he or she may still receive a visa after the illness has been successfully treated, or after U.S. Citizenship and Immigration Services (USCIS) approves a waiver of the ineligibility, if available.